Event Budget: Cutting the Right Corners

 Before you spend one dollar…

-If you ask yourself this question, before you start planning your event, you will likely have a much easier time cutting corners:
+If you ask yourself this question before you start event planning, cutting corners will be much easier:

 What do I want people talking about after this event?

 To be fair, in select venues, I’ve heard people speak highly about the location of the event.
-But when I say select venues, I’m talking about venues that start at $25,000 a night.
+But when I say select venues, I’m talking about venues that rent out starting at $25,000 a night.

 Why is this the case?

 It’s the only part of your event that is truly in the spotlight.
 A show on stage literally has no competition.
-Everything else on the list is in constant competition with not only each other, but also with the many conversations being had by your guests and attendees.
-However, a stage show is the only part of the evening where everything else freezes and all attention is directed to the exact same place at the exact same time by every single guest in the room.
+Everything else on the list is in constant competition with not only each other, but also with the many conversations being had by your attendees.
+During a stage show, everything else freezes and all attention is directed to the exact same place at the exact same time by every single guest in the room.
+It has no competition.

 1. Food

 You have to trust me….no matter how good the food is, no one will be talking about it.
-I’ve seen food budgets cut in half just by switching from steak to chicken.
+Just accept it.
+I’ve seen food budgets cut in half just by switching from steak to chicken and no one batted an eye.

 2. Drinks

 Open bars are nice, and if you’ve had them at your events, I don’t have to tell you about the cost.
-You already know that, depending on the size of your event, this can easily take half your budget.
+You already know that this can easily take half your budget.
 Give each person a free drink ticket.
-After that, they’re paying for their own.
+After that, they pay for their own.
 You’ll save thousands, if not much more.

 3. DJ

 I’ve got no issues with DJs.
-However, I do have issues with something I just heard about.
-At a recent event I was hired for, the venue staff told me that the group from the previous week hired a DJ…for $20,000.
-The kicker is, they said they couldn’t tell the difference between him and every other DJ they had seen in the same venue.
-If a tenth of that price could’ve been spent for the same quality, was the high price tag worth it?
+However, at a recent event I was hired for, the venue staff told me that the group from the previous week hired a DJ…for $40,000.
+The punchline is, they said they couldn’t tell the difference between him and every other DJ they had seen in the same venue that was a tenth of that cost.
+So ultimately, was the high price tag worth it?

 4. Decorations

-I can understand in rare cases that decor is very important.
-I’ve just seen instances in my career where literally almost an entire budget was spent on decor and not one person made a comment.
-If you’re shelling out money for an amazing venue, don’t cover it up.
-Let the charm and character of the venue stand on its own.
+Keep decorations simple!
+In other words…keep decorations simple!!!
+Am I clear?
+You won’t impress people with decorations.
+I can understand in rare cases that decor is important.
+However, if you’re blowing thousands on decor and no one comments, what’s the point?
+Besides, if you’re shelling out money for a great venue, don’t cover it up.
+Let the character of the venue stand on its own.
 Keep decorations simple!

 5. Venue